 - Visit the legendary Rockefeller Christmas Tree

-- Take a tour of Dyker Heights wild Christmas decorations
+- Take a tour of Dyker Heights incredible Christmas decorations

 - Watch the ball drop in Times Square for New Years